-Pretty much just eat more fat.
-But the good-for-you kind.
-It may sound counterintuitive—that you should eat fat and your metabolism will speed up—but it’s true.
-There is a catch, however.
-It’s got to be the right type of fat.
+You might need more fat in your diet... but the good-for-you kind.
+It may sound counterintuitive — that you should eat fat and your metabolism will speed up — but it’s true.
+There is a catch, however: it’s got to be the right type of fat.

 Polyunsaturated fatty acids taken in supplement form contribute to weight loss by increasing fat metabolism in the liver.
 Two forms of polyunsaturated fatty acids include fish oil and conjugated linoleic acid (called CLA for short).
-CLA is found in animal products—but only when the animals are grass fed, eating their natural diet.
+CLA is found in animal products — but only when the animals are grass fed, eating their natural diet.
 Eggs also contain a good amount of CLA.
-However, CLA is not an omega-3 fat that comes mainly from fish.
+However, CLA is not an omega-3 fat, which comes mainly from fish.

-Scientists at the University of New Mexico found that both omega-3 fat—found in fish oil—and CLA both significantly increased mitochondrial numbers in muscle cells.
+Scientists at the University of New Mexico found that omega-3 fat — found in fish oil — and CLA both significantly increased mitochondrial numbers in muscle cells.
 What does this mean?
 It means the speeding up of your metabolism and metabolic rate!
 When you have more mitochondria, it’s like having extra battery power in your cells, providing your body with increased energy during the day.

 Omega-3 fatty acids enhance the glycolysis metabolic pathway.
 Glycolysis is the biochemical pathway that breaks down glucose to give you energy.
 Omega-3 fatty acids also increase oxygen consumption, which speeds up metabolism.
-So omega-3 fats actually speed up metabolism in three different ways.
+So omega-3 fats actually speed up metabolism in multiple ways.

 2. Food Aromas Trigger Increases in Metabolism

 Maybe you’ve noticed how great food aromas in the kitchen will lure family members almost out of hiding to come to the dinner table?
-It’s true!
+Well it turns out aromas aren't just pleasant, they're healthy.
 Swedish scientists at the Stockholm University found that certain smells can boost metabolism!